Bill Masters - District 2

 Old Barns, Nova Scotia

-Bill Masters was first elected to Council in October 2000 and is currently serving his fifth term representing District 2, and his third term as Deputy Mayor.
+Bill Masters was first elected to Council in October 2000 and is currently serving his fifth term representing District 2, serving three terms as Deputy Mayor.

 Bill and his wife Debbie have been long term residents of Old Barns.
 They have three adult sons and six grandchildren.
 Bill is retired from Nova Enterprises Ltd. in Truro Heights where he was part owner and General Manager.

-Having completed the four year Municipal Administration Program from Dalhousie, working seven years in municipal government and 39 years in business in the community is an asset Deputy Mayor Masters brings to the Council table.
+Having completed the four year Municipal Administration Program from Dalhousie, working seven years in municipal government and 39 years in business in the community is an asset Councillor Masters brings to the Council table.

-Deputy Mayor Masters is a member of the Executive and Audit Committee, the Planning Advisory Committee, the Debert and Tatamagouche Source Water Protections Advisory Committees, the Tatamagouche Planning Advisory Committee and the Tatamagouche Water Utility Committee.
+Councillor Masters has served as a member of the Executive and Audit Committee, the Planning Advisory Committee, the Debert and Tatamagouche Source Water Protections Advisory Committees, the Tatamagouche Planning Advisory Committee and the Tatamagouche Water Utility Committee.
 He is currently represents Council as a member on the RECC Operating Board and serves on the Project Steering Committee for the Palliser property.

 About District 2